Posts Tagged ‘Existential Risk’

 Vinge also calls Accelerando “the most sustained and unflinching look into radical optimism I’ve seen”.
 While our own future could be much better, this really is a pretty optimistic book, which I like as I’m generally an optimist myself.
 It also presents some very possible dangers and threats.
 The future could be better than we’re physically capable of imagining, but there are thousands of ways it could go badly and it’d be worth it (understatement) to prevent those outcomes.
 The future may be incomprehensible, but for now we’re still in control, and still the most intelligent life on this planet.
 Let’s make the most of that, because it’s not going to last.

-Tuesday, November 17th, 2009
+November 3rd, 2009